Racy Roofline: 1973 Oldsmobile Cutlass S – NOW $13,900

 December 13, 2022 Update – One week after first posting the listing for their restored ’73 Cutlass S, the seller knocked down the asking price from the original ask of $16,500 to $15,900.

 When Oldsmobile launched its version of “Colonnade Hardtop” as a line of Cutlass models for 1973, buyers has the choice of two rooflines depending on trim.
 The vast majority of Cutlass Supremes produced that year came equipped with a notchback roofline featuring opera-style rear windows and a landau vinyl top.

-Last offered for $15,900 (the original ask was $16,500), Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for fourth-generation non-Supreme Oldsmobile Cutlass models produced between 1973 and 1977.
+Currently offered for $13,900 (the original ask was $16,500), Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly below the one-year rolling average of this guide’s summary for fourth-generation non-Supreme Oldsmobile Cutlass models produced between 1973 and 1977.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Cutlass featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $11,000 and its #1 “Excellent” appraisal of $16,875.